gcallah/BookReviews/goodspeed.md

 for analyzing simple systems, like billiard balls hitting other billiard balls, to vastly more complex systems, which do not reveal all of their highways and byways to monocausal explanations.

+NOTE:

+As long ago
+as my 2003 paper with Roger Garrison (ref), we argued that mania theory and ABC could offer complementary explanations of a recession, and in my previous review of G I said the same about Keynesian theory.

 ## References